emilioap/quartz-scheduler/README.md

 # Description

-Scheduler made with .NET Core to check orders status to prevent delivery delays, based on the maximum acceptable time for each status.
+Scheduler made with .NET Core to check orders status for prevent delivery delays, based on the maximum acceptable time for each status.

 Features: